 DUI in Lakeland, FL

-The Lakeland Police Department devotes considerable resources to its DUI enforcement unit including a vehicle equipped with a mobile breathalyzer unit and other evidence collection tools.
-Using the vehicle saves the police about 45 minutes per DUI stop.
+Those resources include a vehicle equipped with a mobile breathalyzer unit and other evidence-collection tools.
+LPD estimates that using the vehicle saves the police about 45 minutes per DUI stop.

 According to the Lakeland Police Department, recent statistics show that the City of Lakeland was ranked the second most dangerous city in Florida.